Bill to speed reopening of businesses draws lots of fans but faces uphill battle

 “With … hospitalizations rising, we do not believe the state is ready to move forward,” warned Lacy Fehrenbach, deputy secretary for COVID response at the state Department of Health.
 SB 5114 “goes too fast without any health data to support” reopening at that rate.

-That concern was echoed by Kat Wood, a “front-line health care worker” at St. Joseph Medical Center in Tacoma, who feared the bill could lead to a spike in COVID-19 cases similar to what occurred after Thanksgiving.
+That concern was echoed by Kat Wood, a “front-line health-care worker” at St. Joseph Medical Center in Tacoma, who feared the bill could lead to a spike in COVID-19 cases similar to what occurred after Thanksgiving.
 “If we open the state too early, it will open the floodgates to my hospital and [could] overwhelm me and the caregivers I work with.”

 Prospects for SB 5114 remain uncertain.
 Hunt acknowledged the challenges small businesses face under the restrictions, but said the Senate bill and a companion measure in the House lacked sufficient support from lawmakers and are “certainly crossways with what the [Inslee] administration is doing.”
 Both the state House and Senate have Democratic majorities.